gzquse/Quantum-Transformer/README.md

 ## Usage
-A notebook tutorial can be found here (LINK) and documentation on available functions can be found in `docs/`.
+A notebook tutorial can be found here (coming soon) and documentation on available functions can be found in `docs/`.

 If using Perlmutter or a SLURM-based cluster, the following example job script ensures the highest level of performance currently supported (1 node, 4 GPUs):